What is the UCI World Cup?

 Can I race on the World Cup course?

-Yes, you WILL race on the exact World Cup course if you race on Sunday.
+Yes, you WILL race on the exact World Cup course.
 Imagine going to Yankee Stadium for Game 1 of the World Series, having a free ticket to watch the game, and then play a pickup game of softball with your buddies the next day.
 "If you build it, they will come."
 THAT is wha we have created here!

 Where can I park during the event?